majiyaz2/NoteApp/README.md

 # NoteApp Web Client

 Welcome to the Noteapp web client repository!
-This client-side application allows users to interact with the Notedly social note application, built using GraphQL.
+This client-side application allows users to interact with the Notedly social note application, built using React.

 ## Features